trustedanalytics-ng/platform-wiki/Platform-Maintenance/platform_maintenance_manual.md

 ## 1. Platform upgrades

-In general, in order to upgrade the TAP platform version, it is sufficient to simply download and unpack a new release, copy the configuration files formerly used to deploy the platform, and run the deployment again.
+In general, to upgrade the TAP platform version, it is sufficient to simply download and unpack a new release, copy the configuration files previously used to deploy the platform, and run the deployment again.

 >Additional manual changes, such as additional required parameter changes in configuration files, may be necessary for major version updates.

 **Note:** Make sure you back up the existing platform before performing an upgrade.

 >TAP deployment automation is based on Ansible.
-Thanks to idempotency, you can run deployment automation multiple times.
-Each of those times, only changes will be applied.
+Due to idempotency, you can run deployment automation multiple times.
+Each time, only changes will be applied.

 **Warning: Automatic upgrades from versions earlier than 0.8.0 is NOT POSSIBLE; all data and platform configuration from earlier versions of TAP must be migrated manually to TAP 0.8+.**

 ### 1.1.
 Upgrade planning

-There are 4 major components that might require upgrade:
+There are 4 major components that may require upgrading:

 * Hardware/VM Infrastructure (AWS, additional malchines, changes in role assigments, etc.)
 * Additional base OS-based components